 They agreed and slapped him on the back.
-It was the happiest any of them had been in weeks.
+It was the happiest he’d been in weeks.

-Blackhawk turned his tunic inside out and hid his surcoat in the burlap sack.
+Blackhawk turned his tunic inside out and hid his surcoat and helmet in the burlap sack.
 “Here goes.
 Remember to call me ‘da’.”

 Little Soldier nodded, smiling brightly.